23 March 2026

 Now, the million dollar question I ask myself is: what if tomorrow Plossu turns out to be an AI.
 It isn't so hard anymore to imagine such a future.

 * In this post I used links to some of Plossu's photographs, which means there's a risk that you will not see the pics if the link is removed.
-I can not directly insert the pictures, as they are copyrighted material.
+I will not directly insert the pictures, as they are copyrighted material.
 These days not many people seem to respect this though.
-For example, Instagram is awash with #BernardPlossu.
+For example, Instagram is awash with Plossu's photos under #BernardPlossu.
 I have no idea if this is lawful.

 24 October 2025